 It’s amazing, blue exterior tiles depict scenes from the lives of saints and there are some beautiful photos of the chapel on Instagram.

 We walked down Rua de Santa Catarina and stopped at Cafe Majestic for a coffee.
 The cafe has a stunning facade and the interior features cherubs.
-We’d been warned it was pricey for food and we were better to eat elsewhere, but it was worth stopping in for a coffee.
+It’s a popular tourist spot and we’d been warned it was pricey for food and we were better to eat elsewhere, but it was worth stopping in for a coffee.

 The ‘Harry Potter Bookstore’

 We didn’t go inside as the queue was out of control but The Lello Bookstore inspired the staircase in Harry Potter’s library at Hogwarts.
 J.K Rowling lived in Porto teaching English in the early 1990s and wrote the first two Harry Potter novels in this city.